langstonstewart/PocketDex-Codex/README.md

 ![card_img](https://raw.githubusercontent.com/langstonstewart/PocketDex-Codex/refs/heads/main/images/card_img.png)

-Your entries will be saved within a CSV file, ready to be called upon and/or written at any time.
+Your entries will be sorted and saved within a CSV file, ready to be called upon and/or written at any time.
+Accidental entries can be deleted as well.
 ## Creating Decks:
 To create a deck, follow all user input questions accordingly:
 - Deck Name
-- Hightlight Card of Deck
+- Highlight Card of Deck
 - Best Matchup(s)
 - Worst Matchup(s)
 - Energy Usage